Submitted:

 - a)

-Figure 6.
+- Heat transfer oil 32: reaches a maximum temperature of 146.9°C in specific regions of the tubes.
+However, most areas in the tubes exhibit temperatures around 123°C, as evidenced by the prevalence of green zones in Figure 6.
 This uneven heat distribution can be attributed to the oil's relatively high viscosity, which slows particle velocity and limits uniform heat diffusion within the tube.
 Despite achieving a higher maximum temperature than other oils, the overall heat transfer efficiency of Heat transfer oil 32 appears reduced, as only a small portion of the tube reaches this elevated temperature.
-This may indicate inefficiency in transferring heat to the water in the water pool compared to oils with more uniform temperature distribution (
+This may indicate inefficiency in transferring heat to the water in the water pool compared to oils with more uniform temperature distribution (Figure 5a).

 - b)

-Biphasic oil: achieves a maximum temperature of 123.5°C, close to the average temperature observed in different regions of the tubes.
+- Biphasic oil: achieves a maximum temperature of 123.5°C, close to the average temperature observed in different regions of the tubes.
 This indicates moderate heat transfer with average efficiency for heating the water pool.
-The heat distribution is more uniform than in Heat transfer oil 32 but less consistent than in Thermia B. Biphasic oil may offer a compromise between thermal efficiency and temperature stability, but its performance remains inferior to oils like Thermia B in terms of achieving a homogeneous thermal distribution (
+The heat distribution is more uniform than in Heat transfer oil 32 but less consistent than in Thermia B. Biphasic oil may offer a compromise between thermal efficiency and temperature stability, but its performance remains inferior to oils like Thermia B in terms of achieving a homogeneous thermal distribution (Figure 5b).

 - c)

-Thermia B: has a maximum temperature of 128.3°C, slightly lower than Heat transfer oil 32.
+- Thermia B: has a maximum temperature of 128.3°C, slightly lower than Heat transfer oil 32.
 However, the distribution of temperature within the tubes is much more uniform, with extensive red zones indicating high temperatures over a larger portion of the tubes.
 This homogeneity suggests a better capacity for consistently transferring heat to the water pool, maximizing thermal efficiency.
-Thermia B's ability to maintain a uniform distribution of high temperatures makes it more suitable for applications requiring consistent efficiency in heating large volumes of water or fluids (
+Thermia B's ability to maintain a uniform distribution of high temperatures makes it more suitable for applications requiring consistent efficiency in heating large volumes of water or fluids (Figure 5c).

 - d)